wangyian-me/wangyian-me.github.io/_pages/about.md

 </div> -->

 # 🎖 Honors and Awards
+- SenseTime Scholarship 2021-2022
+- Pexpertmaker to Merit Student in Peking University 2021-2022
+- Yanhong Li Scholarship in Peking University 2021-2022
 - Benz Scholarship in Peking University 2020-2021
 - Lee Wai Wing Scholarship in Peking University 2019-2020
 - Merit Student in Peking University 2019-2020 and 2020-2021